sbk2k1/sbk2k1/Readme.md

 ### Hi there <img src="./wave.gif" width="30px">,

 <p align="center">
-  My name is SBK (not my real name obv) and I like to create.
+  My name is SBK  and I like to create.
   <br />
 </p>